piyushmbm45/CSS-Learning/flex-box/README.md

     - flex-grow
         - sets the width of child to ocuupy the space
         - you can use 1,2,3 or in points also .5,.7 etc.

+    - flex-shrink
+        - opposite to flex grow
+        - width and flex basis should be present